gis-ops/osm-converter-demo/README.md

 This repository holds everything necessary to replicate our demo ReactJS web app located at https://converter.gis-ops.com on your local computer, including:

-- `docker-compose.yml` to run the web app and 3 instances of [Valhalla](https://github.com/valhalla/valhalla), one for each data source
+- `docker-compose.yml` to run the web app and 3 instances of [Valhalla](https://github.com/valhalla/valhalla), one for each data source (OSM, TomTom, HERE)
 - Valhalla example road graphs for TomTom, HERE and OSM

 After the quick setup below you'll be able to view the web app on `http://localhost:3000` in your browser.